SIM swap scam: Incidents

-A number of high-profile hacks have occurred utilizing SIM swapping, including some on the social media sites Instagram and Twitter.
+A number of high-profile hacks have occurred using SIM swapping, including some on the social media sites Instagram and Twitter.
 In 2019, former Twitter CEO Jack Dorsey's Twitter account was hacked via this method.

 In May 2020, a lawsuit was filed against an 18 year old Irvington High School senior in Irvington, New York, Ellis Pinsky, who was accused with 20 co-conspirators of swindling digital currency investor Michael Terpin – the founder and chief executive officer of Transform Group – of $23.8 million in 2018, when the accused was 15 years old, through the use of data stolen from smartphones by SIM swaps.
 The lawsuit was filed in federal court in White Plains, New York and asked for triple damages.

 In early 2022, the US FBI reported a sharp increase in money losses to consumers in 2021, and continuing into 2022, from this type of fraud.
 The losses in 2021 alone were five times larger than the three prior years summed: “The FBI says that victims lost $68 million to this SIM-card based scam in 2021, compared to just $12 million in the three-year period between 2018 and 2020.”
 The FBI received 1,600 complaints about SIM-swapping in 2021, a sharp increase from the three previous years.
 The swaps happen quickly once the scammers have sufficient information to persuade a mobile phone carrier to assign a stolen phone number to their phone; the thefts of money happen when the thieves then receive the two-factor codes sent to the proper owner of the phone number.

+In South Korea, alleged incidents of SIM swapping attacks have been documented since the beginning of 2022.
+The common pattern includes victims facing abrupt disruptions in their mobile services, coupled with a notification suggesting a change.
+As a result, affected individuals discover that their bank and cryptocurrency accounts have been compromised.